jtompkin/goclacker/README.md

-A configuration file containing the following lines would set the prompt to look like `------> ` (notice the lack of `"` and the preserved whitespace), and define the same words as in the [interactive](#words) example.
+A configuration file containing the following lines would set the prompt to look like `------> ` (notice the lack of `"` and the preserved whitespace), and define the a word and a value word.
 It would then push the square root of pi, push the value 2, and call the multiplication operator.
 These last three lines could all be put on the same line, just like in interactive mode.

 ```
 ------> "
 = sqrt 0.5 ^
-= pi 3.14159265358979323846
+== pi 3.14159265358979323846
 pi sqrt
 2
 *